“What will Shopify do next,” is a question commonly fielded by our strategy and project management teams in mid-2020.

 Rather, being able to purchase and pay for the use of an easy-to-use, natively-integrated order management, fulfillment, and shipping solution is a lot more appealing.
 Many small ecommerce companies have very crude fulfillment processes and this incremental step allows Shopify to increase its take rate from each merchant without increasing their total expense, while also more closely aligning their future business prospects with dependency on Shopify.

 Second, he projects that Shopify will move to target aspects of the traditional ERP market.
 In line with its current approach of focusing on perceived TAM and share value, aiming at large multi-billion dollar software providers like SAP and Microsoft sells a good story.
-It also potentially makes the Shopify Plus product (which, despite COVID-19 growth, still underwhelms many large enterprises) more appealing.
+It also potentially makes the Shopify Plus product (which, despite growth amidst COVID-19, still underwhelms many large enterprises) more appealing.

 The ERP market has also entered the ecommerce market frequently as a competitor to Shopify so Shopify isn’t making any enemies it doesn’t already have.
 Further, it’s a very rich opporutnity with many small and mid-sized businesses paying tens of thousands of dollars in annual implementation and licensing costs.
 A scalable, easy to use, SaaS and cloud based ERP solution built to integrate natively with Shopify’s ecommerce, payments, and fulfillment solution is hardly out of the question.